EU VAT Rules for Digital Products and Services

 Are you accounting for EU VAT and charging at the correct rate?
-If you’re accepting online payments for digital goods and services, these are the VAT rules you need to know.Matt Hagemann
+If you accept online payments for digital products and services, these are the VAT rules you need to know.Matthias Hagemann

 Published September 4, 2019